Zankcry/james-michael/README.md

   <br />

   <p align="center">
-    Hello, I'm James an IT undergraduate from Holy Angel University based in Pampanga, Philippines 🇵🇭.
+    Hello, I'm an IT undergraduate from Holy Angel University based in Pampanga, Philippines 🇵🇭.
 I'm primarily a Frontend Web Developer, but I'm fully capable of working across the Full Stack.
 I am currently looking for internships to further apply my knowledge in real-world environments.
   </p>

   <p align="center">